MSc Human Bioarchaeology and Palaeopathology

-The course is mainly delivered through a mixture of lectures, seminars and practical classes.
-Typically lectures provide key information on a particular area, and identify the main areas for discussion and debate in bioarchaeology.
+The course is delivered through an exciting and challenging mixture of lectures, seminars and practical classes.
+Lectures provide key information on a particular area, and identify the main areas for discussion and debate in bioarchaeology.
 Seminars then provide opportunities for smaller groups of you to discuss and debate particular issues or areas, based on the knowledge that you have gained through your lectures and through independent study outside the programme’s formal contact hours.
-Finally, practical laboratory classes allow you to gain direct practical skills in the recording and interpretation of data from skeletal remains.
+Finally, practical laboratory classes allow you to gain direct practical skills in recording and interpretation of data from skeletal remains.
 We have a dedicated human osteology laboratory at Durham and curate large collections of human skeletal remains at Durham and this includes many pathological examples.
-These are an important component of the course in allowing independent and group work, as well as hands-on experience under laboratory conditions, essential for a potential future working environment.
+These are an important component of the course, facilitating independent and group work, as well as hands-on experience under laboratory conditions, essential for a potential future working environment.
 You will have your own key to the human bone laboratory for independent study outside of formal teaching hours.

-The balance of these types of activities changes throughout the course, as you develop your knowledge and ability as independent learners, giving them the opportunity to engage in research, professional practice, and to develop and demonstrate research skills subject areas that interest you.
+The balance of these types of activities changes throughout the course, as you develop your knowledge and ability as independent learners.
+You will have the opportunity to engage in research, professional practice, and to develop and demonstrate research skills subject areas that interest you.
 In addition to the taught components, a series of informal ‘open lab’ sessions form part of the learning experience.

-The move towards greater emphasis on independent learning and research continues in Term 3 and beyond, where the research skills acquired earlier in the course are developed through the dissertation research project.
-Under the supervision of a member of academic staff with whom you will typically have three one-to-one supervisory meetings, you will undertake a detailed study of a particular area, resulting in a significant piece of independent research.
-The dissertation is regarded as a preparation for further professional or academic work.
-In Term 3 students are given the opportunity to attend a Careers Session in the Department where past graduates of the course talk about their career trajectories since graduating.
+Term 3: The research skills acquired earlier in the course will be developed further through the dissertation research project.
+Under the supervision of a member of academic staff you will undertake a detailed study of a particular area of interest, resulting in a significant piece of independent research.
+The dissertation is regarded as preparation for further professional or academic work